Siddharth Shanghvi

-Siddharth Dhanvant Shanghvi (born 1977) is an Indian author.
+Siddharth Dhanvant Shanghvi (born 25 August 1977) is an Indian author.
 His debut novel The Last Song of Dusk (2004) won the Betty Trask Award (UK), the Premio Grinzane Cavour in Italy, and was nominated for the IMPAC Prize in Ireland.
 Translated into 16 languages, The Last Song of Dusk was an international bestseller.
 Shanghvi's second novel, The Lost Flamingoes of Bombay (2009) was short-listed for the Man Asian Literary Prize 2008.
 His third book, The Rabbit & The Squirrel (2018) with illustrations by Stina Wirsen was described by the Hindustan Times as an 'instant classic'.
-His acclaimed first work of non-fiction, Loss (HarperCollins | 2020), is a collection of essays that chart an intimate landscape of death, grief and healing.
+His acclaimed first work of non-fiction, Loss (HarperCollins | 2020), is a collection of essays that chart an intimate landscape of death, grief, and healing.

 Shanghvi has contributed to The New York Times, Time, VOGUE, The Times of India, and other publications.
-He has been voted: India Today's 50 Most Powerful Young Indians; The Times of Indias 10 Global Indians; Hindustan Times: 10 Most Creative Men; Sunday Times UK: The Next Big Thing; New Statesmen UK: India's Ten Bright Lights; ELLE 50 Most Stylish People; La Stampa, Italy: World's 10 Best Dressed Men, Men's Health Style Icon 2011; ELLE Style Award 2015.
-Shanghvi lives in north Goa.
+He has been featured in India Today's 50 Most Powerful Young Indians; The Times of Indias 10 Global Indians; Hindustan Times: 10 Most Creative Men; Sunday Times UK: The Next Big Thing; New Statesmen UK: India's Ten Bright Lights; ELLE 50 Most Stylish People; La Stampa, Italy: World's 10 Best Dressed Men, Men's Health Style Icon 2011; ELLE Style Award 2015.

 Early life and education

-Born in Juhu, Mumbai in a Gujarati Sanghvi family, Siddharth's father is businessman, while his grandfather, Arvind Vasavada, a psychoanalyst and a Jungian scholar.
+Born in Juhu, Mumbai, to a Gujarati Sanghvi family, Siddharth's father is businessman, while his grandfather, Arvind Vasavada, was a psychoanalyst and Jungian scholar.

 He pursued his MA in International Journalism at the University of Westminster, London, where he specialised in Photography in 1999.
 His second masters, in mass communications, was from San Jose State University (MS, Distinction).